-Examples of

-31. Universal design principals shall be employed to ensure meaningful access for people of all tages seet stages and abilities, including children, parents, older adults and seniors.
-Meaningful ratures its determined by the users' complete experience of a building, connecting pathways, confidently in entrances, doors and hallways.
-Features include things such as accessible, barrier include the define public.
+Examples of 31.
+Universal design principals shall be employed to ensure meaningful access for people at all the stages and abilities, including children, parents, older adults and seniors.
+Meaningful rate series determined by the users' complete experience of a building, connecting pathways, context and seniors, land scaping to entrances, doors and hallways.
+Features include things such as accessible, barrier and the series are travel and seniors and ballways.